-6.2.21.
+6.2.1.
 Paid Sick Leave.

-6.2.21.1.
+6.2.1.1.
 Accrual.
-Full-time employees of the District who have worked for the District for 90 days or more accrue paid sick leave at the rate of 1 hour for every 40 hours worked.
+Employees of the District accrue paid sick leave at the rate of 1 hour for every 40 hours worked.
 Paid sick leave does not accrue while an employee is taking leave of any nature, whether paid or unpaid.

-6.2.21.2.
+6.2.1.2.
 Use.
-An employee may use sick leave up to the amount of the employee's accrued and unused sick leave if:
+Beginning on the ninetieth (90th) calendar day of employment, an employee may use sick leave up to the amount of the employee's accrued and unused sick leave if:

-- The employee is unable to work due to physical or mental illness, injury or health condition or needs to seek medical diagnosis, care, or treatment of such an illness, injury or condition or to obtain preventative medical care; - The employee needs to care for the physical or mental injury, illness or health condition of their child, spouse, registered domestic partner, parent, parent-in-law, or grandparent, grandchild or sibling or such a family member needs to seek medical diagnosis, care, or treatment of such an illness, injury or condition or to obtain preventative medical care; - 3.
-The District's office has been closed by a public official for any health-related reason, or when an employee's child's school or place of care has been closed for such a reason, or - 4.
+- 1. The employee is unable to work due to physical or mental illness, injury or health condition or needs to seek medical diagnosis, care, or treatment of such an illness, injury or condition or to obtain preventative medical care; - 2.
+The employee needs to care for the physical or mental injury, illness or health condition of their child, spouse, registered domestic partner, parent, parent-in-law, or grandparent, grandchild or sibling or such a family member needs to seek medical diagnosis, care, or treatment of such an illness, injury or condition or to obtain preventative medical care; - 3.
+The District's office has been closed by a public official for any healthrelated reason, or when an employee's child's school or place of care has been closed for such a reason; or - 4.
 The employee is seeking help for a domestic violence problem for themselves or a member of their immediate family.

-6.2.21.3.
+6.2.1.3.
 Carry Over.
 Accrued but unused paid sick leave will carry over to the following calendar year to a maximum of 40 hours.